tgundavelli/Word-Search-Puzzle-in-C/README.md

 git config core.autocrlf true
 - for when a input txt files are added
 Use comments to help understand code
+After all the status checking and adding/committing, type : git push to update files on github account

 Repeated Warning : Never have output file with same name as code.
 Use default a.exe